acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-onboarding-web.rst

 see **Create Microservice** button  which is right side of ** Manage My Model** button to create MicroService for your model.

-License file must be uploaded while On-boarding the model.
+License can be added optionally. **Add License Profile** check box allows the user to add license file while On-boarding the model.
 There are two radio buttons **Upload** and **Select License Profile** from where user can upload license file which must be with an extension of *.json* which contains high level general terms and conditions for use of the model.
+Checkbox will be disabled till the model is uploaded.

 .. image:: ../images/portal/model-onboarding-with-license.png
                  :width: 75%